 To overcome the existing problems, the unsuccessful double-link design was reconsidered.
 A new single-link design, Kgs 73/800/152, was introduced, accompanied by the reintroduction of an 18-teeth sprocket.
 As the design was asymmetrical, there were again mirrored left and right-handed tracks.
 The design is reminiscent of the Tiger I’s Kgs 63/725/130 track with trapezoid-shaped partitions on its surface.
 The new link also had openings for the installation of two Hammerstollen, an accessory to improve grip on frozen surfaces9.

-According to Spielberger, the single-link track was introduced as early as November 194419.
-They were first used on a few Tigers delivered to the sPzAbt 506 that took part in the Battle of the Bulge.
+According to Spielberger, the single-link track was introduced as early as November 194422.
+At this time, work on an improved track was first revealed to Hitler, who hoped that it would be ready for use by the schwere SS Panzer-Abteilung 50120.
+Instead, the new track was first employed on a few Tigers delivered to the schwere Panzer-Abteilung 506 that took part in the Battle of the Bulge.
 These Tigers were also equipped with the initial 18-teeth sprocket.

 Following are more detail shots of the Kgs 73/800/152 track as seen on V2 today.
 The chevrons are worn down quite a bit.
 Miraculously, the left and right tracks on V2 have been fitted correctly.

 - Henschel u.
 Sohn, “Sammelmappe Für Panzerkampfwagen Tiger B.”